 Also, keep in mind that you don't need to pay the full balance with the payment plan.
 If you and your family can afford to pay just $500 per month, you can still do that with a payment plan to avoid borrowing that amount and accruing interest on a loan.

 Tuition payment plans tend to appeal to parents.
 That's because these plans allow them to avoid making huge, one-time withdrawals from their savings.
 That way, they can earn interest on what’s left in the bank until they have to part with it to help with their other financial goals.

 Most of these plans are essentially interest free, but some have fees or finance charges that are less than $100.
 Be sure to ask about any costs before committing to a tuition payment plan.

 Another thing to be aware of: If you fall behind on your payments, your school could block you from registering for the next semester.
 The bottom line, though, is that if you can afford the monthly payments, a tuition installment could be right for you.

 Yep, you read right.
 An increasing number of people use credit cards to pay college tuition.
 But before you reach for your wallet, let's look at this option a little more thoroughly.

-First of all, you have to have a credit limit that allows you to put all of that tuition on your card.
-That means this is an option that's generally more applicable to parents than students.
+First, you need to have a credit limit that allows you to put all of that tuition on your card.
+That means this option is generally more applicable to parents than students.
 If you're like most college-aged people, you probably don't have that kind of credit.

 Second, you don't want to put a tuition bill on just any old card.
 You want to be sure to use a card with a 0% promotional interest rate that lasts long enough to pay off the debt before the rate spikes.